 - Personal issues (e.g. relationships, emotional worries, issues at home, bereavement, online/social media problems)

 - Safeguarding (i.e. yours or someone else’s emotional or physical safety)

 - Drugs and alcohol

 - Housing, homelessness & benefits

 - Careers advice

 Depending on your situation, we will either provide you with the help you need internally through one of our services or we will help you seek more appropriate or specialist support with an outside agency.
 Sometimes you may just need a safe space to go during the busy day and that’s fine too.
 If you need to speak to someone regularly about any personal issues you are dealing with, we offer a one-to-one ‘check-in’ service where you’ll get consistent, non-judgemental and confidential support whenever you need it from our dedicated team who are experienced in providing a range of personal to young people.
-Our Online Safety Champion is also part of our team and can advise you on any online or social media issues you maybe experiencing.
+Our team and can advise you on any online or social media issues you maybe experiencing.